100 Sights in Saint Petersburg, Russia (with Map and Images)

 The Universe of Water Museum Complex is a museum in St. Petersburg, Russia.
 It is located at 56 Shpalernaya Street.
 The main exposition of the museum is located in the water tower, built in the brick style in 1859-1863 by the architect I. A. Mertz.
 The water tower, along with other buildings in the surrounding area, is part of the complex of the former main station of the St. Petersburg city water pipelines and is an architectural monument of regional significance.

-The temple of visiting the Blessed Virgin Mary Elizabeth is a Catholic temple in the former Vyborg Catholic cemetery in the city of St. Petersburg.
-Administratively belongs to the northwestern region of the Archbishop of the Mother of God, headed by the archbishop, Metropolitan Paolo Pezzi.
-Monument of architecture of regional significance.
-Located at: Mineralny street, house number 21d.
-The temple is priests from the Order of Verbists (SVD).
+The Church of the Visitation of the Blessed Virgin Mary Elizabeth is a Catholic church in the former Vyborg Catholic Cemetery in the city of St. Petersburg.
+Administratively, it belongs to the Northwestern Region of the Archdiocese of the Mother of God, headed by Archbishop Metropolitan Paolo Pezzi.
+It is an architectural monument of regional significance.
+It is located at 21d, Mineralnaya Street.
+Priests from the Verbist Order (SVD) serve in the church.

 Wikipedia: Храм Посещения Пресвятой Девы Марии (Санкт-Петербург) (RU)